joe-p/docker-algorand/README.md

 You must run `docker-compose build` after making any changes to the build args.

 If you want to build from the latest commit on a branch (for example, build with new changes to `master` or `rel/stable`).
 You must run `docker-compose build`.
 If there are new commits, the image will be built with them included.
 If there aren't any new changes, the image will be built from the previously cached build.

+### Automatic HTTPS

+To enable automatic HTTP endpoints on a public domain, uncomment the `caddy` service in `docker-compose.yml` and set `DOMAIN` variable to your domain.
+By default it will route `algod.DOMAIN` to the algod endpoints and `indexer.DOMAIN` to the indexer endpoints.
+Further configuration can be done in the [Caddyfile](./Caddyfile).

+**NOTE:** If you are exposing public endpoints ensure your tokens are set properly and only expose KMD if you really need to.
+In most cases KMD should not be publicly exposed.